marcos-dev79/QuickPHP/README.md

 ## Know limitations
 - PHP 7.1 - Above it dont works.
 Need to upgrade it.
-- Masks: Still need to implement all the needed ones - I will add them soon.
 - It's frontend is a bit outdated now.
 We use Angular JS and Bower.
 But you may replace it for wherever you want.

 # Run composer install first.